jkenlooper/chillbox/docs/features.md

 - Batching large jobs by spinning up temporary resources
 - Support for running OpenFaaS functions with [faasd](https://docs.openfaas.com/deployment/faasd/)
 - Monitoring and ability to easily view logs without being on the server
-- The build and install of Python service dependencies are done locally and cached to avoid running `pip install` on the server.
 - Static code analysis done locally as part of the deployment
   - Check for known vulnerabilities (pip-audit, sonarqube, socket.dev, others?)
   - Code quality